 A diploma mill (or ‘degree mill’) is an internationally accepted term for any type of person or organisation that sells diplomas and academic degrees purely to make a profit and without requiring any serious academic achievement or study.
 The term is recognised by the US Centre for Information on Diploma Mills (CIDM).

-2017 statistics from WES, an educational counselling company, reveal that there are approximately 2,615 diploma mills worldwide, over 1000 of them located in the USA.
+According to 2017 statistics from WES, an educational counselling company, there are approximately 2,615 diploma mills worldwide, over 1,000 of them located in the USA.

 These fake degrees undermine the value of real degrees.
 As a graduate, you potentially compete with people who have not actually studied but simply bought the same type of degrees.
 Employers make hiring decisions based on degrees and qualifications, but they might never find out if an applicant illegally obtained his or her degree.